MedPath

 Number of Patients with Adverse events (AEs)Screening through 30 days after last dose

 Adverse event: An AE is defined as any untoward medical occurrence in a clinical study patient administered a pharmaceutical product, and which does not necessarily have a causal relationship with this treatment.
-An AE can therefore be any unfavorable and unintended sign (including an abnormal laboratory finding, for example), symptom, or disease temporally associated with the use of an IMP, whether or not it is considered related to the IMP.
+An AE can therefore be any unfavorable and unintended sign (including an abnormal laboratory finding, for example), symptom, or disease temporally associated with the use of an IMP, whether it is considered related to the IMP.

 Secondary Outcome Measures